 We are focusing on the antimicrobial molecules that protect animals whose lives are spent in challenging environments.
 For example, alligators live in swamps and Komodo dragons have mouths filled with deadly pathogens.
 Such extreme animal species may have evolved especially effective peptide-based mechanisms for defending themselves against bacterial infection.
 Host defense peptides represent an ancient and evolutionarily successful protective mechanism employed by nearly all living organisms – one against which bacteria have failed to develop wide-spread resistance.

 Our bioprospecting approach to antimicrobial peptide discovery couples preferential enrichment of low abundance peptides using functionalized microparticles with subsequent analysis via mass spectrometry to determine the sequences of the harvested peptides.
 The identified peptides are chemically synthesized and subjected to a series of performance testing and mechanistic studies in order to establish their antimicrobial effectiveness.
 Peptides that target pathogens without disrupting host cell function provide promising leads for therapeutics.

 Nature is the source of all true knowledge.
 She has her own logic, her own laws, she has not effect without cause nor invention without necessity.-Leonardo da Vinc

 Supporting Our Research

-If you would like to support and help us continue our Research you can donate to support our us or connect us to fins out ways to help our continuing research!
+If you would like to support us as we continue our research you can donate to support us or contact us to find out how to help!